hrtowii/personal-website/src/content/blog/Making a semi-jailbreak in a week.md

 # Background: What's a semi-jailbreak?

 ## What does a jailbreak need?
-Traditional jailbreaks typically involve running exploits to ultimately inject a dylib into every process to tweak them.
+Traditional jailbreaks typically involve running exploits to ultimately defeat codesigning in order to inject dylibs into them for tweaks.

 In Dopamine 1 (v2 wasn't out yet), this was achieved by using the [Fugu15 exploit chain](https://objectivebythesea.org/v5/talks/OBTS_v5_lHenze.pdf), which consisted of a DriverKit kernel exploit, a CoreTrust+installd bypass, a PAC bypass, and a PPL bypass.